RohanMuthyala47/FPGA_Image_Haze_Removal/README.md

 # Real-Time Image Haze Removal on FPGA (ZedBoard)

+Paper status: Accepted and presented at the IFIP IoT Conference, November 2025.
+Manuscript accepted for publication in Springer proceedings.
+Published in Springer IFIP IoT 2025 Proceedings.
+DOI: xxxx

 © 2026 Rohan M.

 This repository is made public solely for academic evaluation and review.